Building a movement by helping, educating, and empowering tenants through their own fight to stand up against housing injustice in Baltimore.

-The Right to Housing Alliance is a human rights organization led by renters and residents who are impacted by the housing crisis in Baltimore.
-We’re a partnership of community members, organizers, and attorneys working to elevate housing to the level of a human right.
+The Right to Housing Alliance is a tenant advocacy and human rights organization who educate and assist renters impacted by the affordable housing crisis and tenants who are dealing with Slumlords in Baltimore.
 Through direct action, coalition building, education, and advocacy, we’re empowering new community leaders and building a movement to transform the housing system in Baltimore to value the principles of human rights.

 By June of 2012, adopting the “Sword and Shield” strategy pioneered by City Life/Vida Urbana in which legal strategy is the “shield,” protecting residents from foreclosure and eviction through the court, and grassroots community organizing is the “sword,” using the power of organized people to push forward transformative demands, we transitioned to a human rights-based approach and a focus on education and added a third element to the Sword & Shield model–collaborative learning, political education, and leadership development.

-Right to Housing Alliance currently participates with Baltimore Renters United http://bmorerentersunited.org which is a coalition of community advocates working together to make renting safer in Baltimore.
+Right to Housing Alliance currently participates with Baltimore Renters United http://bmorerentersunited.org which is a broader coalition of community advocates working together to make renting safer and to fight housing injustice in Baltimore.